Simon Fraser Red Leafs: Men's ice hockey

-The men's ice hockey team currently competes in the British Columbia Intercollegiate Hockey League, a five team club hockey league spread across British Columbia and Washington.
+Simon Fraser University currently field two men's ice hockey teams.
+An exhibition team whose schedule is mostly made up of NCAA teams, and a second team that is a member of the BCIHL, a five team club hockey league spread across British Columbia.
 The team has won the league on four occasions most recently in 2021–22 season during which they went undefeated.
 The team also regularly plays games against NCAA and U Sports opponents.
 They compete in a regular cross town rivalry with the neighbouring UBC Thunderbirds.
 In the summer of 2016 the program began exploring the possibility of moving the program to the NCAA Division 1 level.
-The men's hockey team also hosts a bi-annual tournament in January called the Great Northwest Showcase involving top NCAA hockey programs.
+In 2026, it was announced that the exhibition team would be cut at the season's conclusion.

 2012 and 2016 NCAA Championship hosting controversies

 After the 2012 regular season, Simon Fraser's men's soccer team was ranked No. 1 in the West Region and earned the right to host the West regional.
 However, some other schools in the Region immediately filed complaints that some of their personnel did not have passports to enter Canada.
 As a result, NCAA stripped Simon Fraser of the right to host the regional.
 Simon Fraser first rented a neutral site in San Francisco, California, as the site of the regional, but the NCAA eventually awarded the right of hosting the remaining matches of the regional to Grand Canyon University, whose men's soccer team was ranked second in the West Region after the 2012 regular season.

 After the 2016 regular season, Simon Fraser's men's soccer team was ranked No. 1 once again in the West Region and earned the right to host the West regional once again.
 However, Simon Fraser was once again forced to rent a neutral site, this time in Seattle, Washington, as the site of the regional.